songwang41/text_gen/docs/source/preprocessing.rst

 call a :doc:`tokenizer <main_classes/tokenizer>`.
 You can build one using the tokenizer class associated to the model you would like to use, or directly with the :class:`~transformers.AutoTokenizer` class.

-As we saw in the :doc:`quicktour </quicktour>`, the tokenizer will first split a given text in words (or part of words, punctuation symbols, etc.) usually called `tokens`.
+As we saw in the :doc:`quick tour </quicktour>`, the tokenizer will first split a given text in words (or part of words, punctuation symbols, etc.) usually called `tokens`.
 Then it will convert those `tokens` into numbers, to be able to build a tensor out of them and feed them to the model.
 It will also add any additional inputs the model might expect to work properly.

 .. note::